Portfolio Analysis Based on Markowitz Stochastic Dominance Criteria: A Behavioral Perspective

 This paper also opens up several avenues for future research.
-In theory, the next natural step is to establish MWSD conditions that simultaneously incorporate two behavioral factors - subjective probability distortion and loss aversion.
+In theory, the next natural step is to establish MWSD conditions that explicitly incorporate another behavioral factor, i.e., loss aversion, on top of subjective probability distortion.
 Prior empirical studies have found that investors subjectively distort probabilities less when a loss is perceived than a gain.
-Building on this empirical evidence, future theoretical work could develop dominance conditions that accommodate all reverse S-shaped utilities with steeper slopes in losses than in gains, as well as all inverse S-shaped probability weighting functions (PWFs) whose slopes are greater in the loss domain, i.e., $\frac{\partial}{\partial t}w^-(\cdot) > \frac{\partial}{\partial t}w^+(\cdot)$.
+Building on this empirical evidence, future theoretical work could develop dominance conditions that accommodate all inverse S-shaped utilities with steeper slopes in losses than in gains, as well as all inverse S-shaped probability weighting functions (PWFs) whose slopes are greater in the loss domain, i.e., $\frac{\partial}{\partial t}w^-(\cdot) > \frac{\partial}{\partial t}w^+(\cdot)$, to allow asymmetric probability weighting.
 Methodologically, new stochastic optimization problems that utilize these novel dominance conditions can subsequently be developed to better describe and analyze behavioral investors with such explicit preferences.